actuallyundefined/ImageHost/README.md

 And that's it!
 Enjoy!

 ## Contribution
+You can report bugs or suggest new issues in the Issues tab.
+And yes, my code is terrible.
+If you are nerdy, feel free to help me by submitting Pull Requests :D

+## Credits
 Thanks Cloudflare with it's wonderful and generous free plan, without it this might not be exist!

 And thanks ChatGPT to help me make this easier :D